Works of Art

 Polychrome Painted Panel Gilt Leather Screen

-Fine George II Polychrome Four Panel Gilt Leather Screen, painted in oil on a stamped gilt ground, having figures and pavilions with a boat and flora and fauna in a watery landscape with a colorful floral border.
+Fine George II Polychrome Four Panel Gilt Leather Screen, painted in oil on a stamped gilt ground, having figures and pavilions with a boat, flora and fauna in a watery landscape with a colorful floral border.
 English circa 1750

 Height 72" Width 7'3" (87")